JoeTatarka/JoeTatarka.github.io/_pages/about.md

 ## Background and Interests
-I graduated from the University of Notre Dame with a B.S. in Mathematics and Economics in 2023.
+I graduated from the University of Notre Dame with a double major in Mathematics and Economics in 2023.
 While in undergrad I worked for Notre Dame's Wilson Sheehan Lab for Economic Opportunities (LEO) as a research operations intern helping with their mission of estimating the causal effect of poverty interventions using randomized controlled trials.
-After I graduated from college I began working as a predoc at Booth.

 I am interested in applied microeconomics, specifically related to topics of work and labor markets.